pudly/schmopera-hugo/content/articles/Monstrous Child.md

 \*_He was given a copy of the book_*

 I thought it was brilliant, witty, and funny

-It's basically what Wicked is to the Wizard of Oz, but to the Ring Cycle

 \*_they proposed it to ROH, did a workshop_*